Prometheus-X-association/edge-computing/README.md

-# Edge computing - AI processing BB
+# Edge computing — AI processing BB

-The *Edge Computing (Decentralized AI processing) BB* (BB-02) provides value-added services exploiting an underlying distributed edge computing infrastructure (e.g., owned and operated by Cloud Providers).
+The *Edge Computing (Decentralized AI processing) BB* (BB-02) provides value-added services exploiting an underlying distributed edge-computing infrastructure (e.g., owned and operated by Cloud Providers).

-Two main high-level objectives are targeted by these services:
+These services target two main high-level goals:

 - **Privacy-preserving**, where data is kept close to the user, more exactly within a pre-defined privacy zone.